Britain's May offers to quit to get her Brexit deal over the line

 “It was inevitable and I just feel she’s made the right decision.
 She has actually read the mood of the party, which was a surprise,” said Conservative lawmaker Pauline Latham.

-Writing by Guy Faulconbridge and Michael Holden; additional reporting by Kylie MacLellan, Andrew MacAskill, Paul Sandle, Kate Holton, William Schomberg, Elisabeth O'Leary, Costa Pitas, Alistair Smout and James Davey; Editing by David Clarke and Kevin Liffey
+Writing by Guy Faulconbridge and Michael Holden; additional reporting by Paul Sandle, Kate Holton, William Schomberg, Elisabeth O'Leary, Costa Pitas, Alistair Smout, Andy Bruce, David Milliken and James Davey; Editing by David Clarke and Kevin Liffey